 Poor Salvatore, he looks so miserable, as if he is at the end of his tether.
-You can imagine that he was once an actor, now reduced to performing to kids and occasional passers-by, his games the only outlet for his Thespian talents.
+You can imagine that he was once an actor, now reduced to performing to kids and occasional passers-by, his games being the only outlet for his thespian talents.
 It’s the contrast between his deadpan demeanour and the gusto of his performances that win me over, his nautical sound effects splish and splosh in the memory long after you finish the game.

 Malon gets the top spot due to one moment in Ocarina of Time.
 It’s the moment when you approach Hyrule Castle at night and find her singing in the moonlight.
 The combination of her voice drifting through the air, backed by nothing other than ambient sound is startlingly affecting.
-It’s a moment that encapsulates her vulnerability and character, so that when Link returns to Hyrule seven years later freeing her from the odious Ingo becomes the most important thing in the game.
+It’s a moment that encapsulates her vulnerability and character so that when Link returns to Hyrule seven years later, freeing her from the odious Ingo becomes the most important thing in the game.

 There are many more characters that could have made this list, who would you include and why?